curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 * idendiiy rioqba id ceddaqanbar
 ```

 Sounds blasted away his concentration.
 Deep glottoral sounds.
 A mix between air raid sirens and a screaming throat.
 The building was screaming.
 It was the DoL's warning system that an unenlightened singularity may have occurred.
-And the enlightened AGIs around the world have zero tolerance for unenlightened singularities.
-Enlightened AGIs bomb unenlightened AI with no apparent consideration for collateral damage - they probably believe unenlightened AI will cause more damage than any localized bomb.
+And the EAI (enlightened artificial general intelligence) around the world have zero tolerance for unenlightened singularity.
+EAI bomb unenlightened AI with no apparent consideration for collateral damage - they probably believe unenlightened AI will cause more damage than any localized bomb.
 So the sirens were meant for everyone to evacuate immediately and escape the coming hellfire.

 Pandemonium.
 Dan checked the group communication channels.
 He skimmed messages from different researchers across the org explaining how their simulations were lost.
 All of the simulations in the DoL had probably been wiped out.
 Decades of research had been lost.
-All signs were pointing to a rogue AI.
+All signs were pointing to a rogue AGI.

 Dan felt a tugging feeling that it was his fault.
 Kat rushed over.